monerodocs/md/docs/interacting/overview.md

 | `monero-wallet-gui`        | Wallet logic and __graphical__ user interface. <br />Requires `monerod` running.
 | `monero-wallet-cli`        | Wallet logic and __commandline__ user interface. <br />Requires `monerod` running.
 | `monero-wallet-rpc`        | Wallet logic and __HTTP API__ (JSON-RPC protocol). <br />Requires `monerod` running.
 | `monero-blockchain-prune`  | Prune existing local blockchain.
-This saves 2/3 of disk space (85GB -> 28GB as of June 2020).
+This saves 2/3 of disk space (down to 40GB as of Jan 2021).
 This is preferable over `monerod --prune-blockchain` which only logically releases space inside the file while the file remains large.
 The `monero-blockchain-prune` creates a shrinked copy of the blockchain file.
 See [tutorial1](https://monero.stackexchange.com/questions/11454/how-do-i-utilize-blockchain-pruning-in-the-gui-monero-wallet-gui), [tutorial2](https://www.publish0x.com/solareclipse/howto-prune-shrink-the-database-of-the-monero-blockchain-on-xpgwjx).
 | `monero-gen-ssl-cert`      | Generate 4096 bit RSA private key and self signed TLS certificate for use with `monerod` RPC interface.
+Note, Monero daemon automatically generates TLS certificate on each restart.
+Manual generation with this tool is only useful if you want to pin TLS certificate fingerprint in your monero wallet.
 See the [pull request](https://github.com/monero-project/monero/pull/5495).
 | `monero-gen-trusted-multisig`          | Tool to generate a set of multisig wallets. <br />See chapter on [multisignatures](/multisignature).
 | `monero-blockchain-export` | Tool to export blockchain to `blockchain.raw` file.
 | `monero-blockchain-import` | Tool to import [blockchain.raw](https://downloads.getmonero.org/blockchain.raw) - ideally your own trusted copy.